Painful menstrual periods

 Painful menstrual periods are periods in which a woman has crampy lower abdominal pain, which can be sharp or aching and come and go.
 Back pain may also be present.

 Some pain during your period is normal, but a large amount of pain is not.
 The medical term for painful menstrual periods is dysmenorrhea.

 Menstruation - painful; Dysmenorrhea; Periods - painful; Cramps - menstrual; Menstrual cramps

 Many women have painful periods.
 Sometimes, the pain makes it hard to do normal household, job, or school-related activities for a few days during each menstrual cycle.
 Painful menstruation is the leading cause of lost time from school and work among women in their teens and 20s.

 Painful menstrual periods fall into two groups, depending on the cause:

 - Secondary dysmenorrhea

 Primary dysmenorrhea is menstrual pain that occurs around the time that menstrual periods first begin in otherwise healthy young women.
-This pain is usually not related to a specific problem with the uterus or other pelvic organs.
+In most cases, this pain not related to a specific problem with the uterus or other pelvic organs.
 Increased activity of the hormone prostaglandin, which is produced in the uterus, is thought to play a role in this condition.

-Secondary dysmenorrhea is menstrual pain that develops later in women who have had normal periods and is often related to problems in the uterus or other pelvic organs, such as:
+Secondary dysmenorrhea is menstrual pain that develops later in women who have had normal periods.
+It is often related to problems in the uterus or other pelvic organs, such as:

 - Intrauterine device (IUD) made of copper